Contractor Mortgage FAQs

 Q. Will I have to pay higher interest rates because I am a contractor?

 A. Not at all.
-Whereas in the past those working on short-term contracts would have often been looked on as 'non-status' borrowers and would have paid high deposits and uncompetitive interest rates with niche mortgage lenders, we have spent many years of patient negotiation to secure you the same low rates enjoyed by permies.
-Choose from discounts, fixed rates or the new generation of cheque book 'Offset' mortgages.
+Whereas in the past those working on short-term contracts would have often been looked on as 'non-status' borrowers and would have to pay high deposits and uncompetitive interest rates with niche mortgage lenders, we have spent years patiently negotiating a fairer deal for independent professionals.

 Q. Do I need a deposit?